 “Docks provide everything that a bass needs- it’s a great piece of habitat,” VanDam started.
 “In the fall, a lot of the baitfish are moving back shallow again to the backs of creeks and bluegill still spend a lot of time around them too.”

-Kevin VanDam shares his 6 ultimate dock fishing tips including his favorite fishing gear and bait to help you unlock a key fall fishing pattern while providing memories to carry you through the winter!
+Kevin VanDam shares his 6 ultimate dock fishing tips including his favorite fishing bait and gear to help you unlock a key fall fishing pattern while providing memories to carry you through the winter!

 1. Shade is Important to Bass

 Shade provides the essential ambush edges for largemouth to attack.
 VanDam believes the greater the surface area of the platform, the more shade it is going to provide for living space for both bait and bass.
 “A dock provides so much more shade than any other type of structure.
 Some of the best docks are the ones you can’t get a lure too, they are completely sealed and have zero clearance,” he said.
 "These docks are so perfectly situated that there may be some areas that bass can get to that an angler can’t cast to.
 They’re only hope is to catch them when they are near an edge."